huangwb/LDS-toolbox/README.md

 the spatio-temporal data.
 The optimal system parameters (i.e. the system tuple (A,C)) learned from the input are employed as the descriptor of each spatio-temporal sequence.

-With this toolbox, you can: 1) learn the optimal LDS system tuple for any given sequence via various methods (see the introduction in [1](https://pdfs.semanticscholar.org/feee/da4ef6adcf49207b3509bd1fc38765d21ea6.pdf)); 2) perform clustering or sparse coding on the space of LDSs.
+With this toolbox, you can: 1) learn the stable LDS system tuple for any given sequence via various methods; 2) perform clustering or sparse coding on the space of LDSs; 3) conduct classification on spatiotemporal data, e.g. videos and tactile sequences.

 If you make use of this toolbox in your work, please cite the following papers: